eminokic/SimpleTerminal/Readme.md

 ## Main.c
 Main.c runs a while loop that accepts input from user commands and outputs the correct response.

+## Colors.h
+An open source file found alone used solely for the purposes of implementing UI designs of the shell.
 # Starting The Project
 ```bash
 cd src